Speciality optical fibre

 Many of our fibres have a microstructure – typically a matrix of air holes that run along the length of the fibre.
 This is known as photonic crystal fibre or PCF.
 Through careful design, the microstructure enables us to control how light propagates in the fibre as well as the response of the fibre itself to the light.
 We fabricate our own fibre and also carry out fibre processing by tapering to create novel fibre devices.

-Shown below is the end face of one type of PCF.
-Here, the light propagates in a solid glass core, guided by the surrounding air holes.
+In solid-core PCF, the light propagates in a glass core guided by a matrix of air holes surrounding it.
 The relatively large difference in refractive index between the air and the glass, in which light travels more slowly, means that light can be more tightly confined to the core than in conventional optical fibre.
 The resulting high intensities produce a large nonlinear response in which light generates new wavelengths or colours as it propagates.
 You can read about how we use this type of fibre for photon-pair generation in our quantum optics section.